Health Indicator Report of Birth Rates

 DenominatorNumber of persons in population.

 What Is Being Done?Having an overall high birth rate is not a risk factor for poor health outcomes.
 However, elevated teen pregnancy rates are a concern as these pregnancies are considered to be at higher risk.
-The final U.S. data for 2017 indicate that the teen birth rate for those 15 through 19 years of age was 18.8, a historic low for the country.
-The rate was down 7% from 2016 (20.3).
-The rate was down by 55% or nearly 8% per year since 2007 (41.5), the most recent period of continued decline, and 70% (or 4% per year) since 1991, the most recent peak.
-Utah's teen birth rate for those 15 through 19 years also decreased to a rate of 15.1 in 2017.
+The U.S. provisional birth rate for teenagers in 2019 was 16.6 births per 1,000 females aged 15-19, down 5% from 2018 (17.4), reaching another record low for this age group.
+The rate has declined by 60% since 2007 (41.5), the most recent period of continued decline, and 73% since 1991, the most recent peak.
+The rate has declined an average of 8% annually from 2007 to 2018.
+The Utah teen birth rate for those 15 through 19 years also decreased to a rate of 12.0 in 2019.
 A variety of educational and prevention activities are targeted to decrease teen birth rates.